briolive/weekend-jquery-server-calculator/INSTRUCTIONS.md

 You are going to be building a server-side calculator.
 The logic for the calculator **must** be implemented on the server.

 [x] Set up file structure and server
-[] Build a calculator in HTML with two input fields, [] Buttons for addition, subtraction, multiplication, and division, [] Buttons for submit and clear
+[x] Build a calculator in HTML with two input fields, buttons for addition, subtraction, multiplication, division, submit, and clear
-[] Create click handlers for all buttons
+[] Create click handler for the operator selected that will be added to an object to be sent to the server [] Create click handler for calculateBtn that will create an object containing the inputs and operator selected

+On the server:
+[] Create function that will take both inputs and use the operator to complete each math problem and assign an answer as a property
+[]
+[] Create array that will serve as historical record of all math operations and solutions

+[] Display list of all previous calculations on the page when it loads using a GET request

 ## Required Features